stooke/macos-build-openjdk8u/README.md

 Because of the caveats below, this patch is not in any shape for contribution to the JDK.

 ### Caveats:
-- This patch only works with XCode 10.
+- This patch only works with XCode 9 or 10.
 - This patch will produce a JDK that runs on macOS 10.9 and above; the original code runs on macOS 10.7 and above.
 - There is an issue during shutdown that has been solved in later JDKs, a crash in `PerfData::~PerfData()`.
 This can be avoided by (1) commenting out the code on macOS (fine if you didn't start your JVM via JNI)